philipahlberg/wasmfmt/README.md

 # wasmfmt [![crate][cratesio-badge]][cratesio-crate]

-A tool for formatting your `.wat` code according to style rules.
+A tool for formatting `.wat` code.

-It can be used as either a command-line tool or as a library.
+Available as a command-line tool and a library.

 For more information on how to use the library, see the [API docs][docsrs-crate].